qianfeng2/cUps/README.md

 As a toy example, [results](https://github.com/qianfeng2/cUps/tree/main/results) folder provides all the middle and final output files for the example.fasta stored in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder.

 ### Run example for large number of sequences (>1000 sequences)

-Feel free to split the big dataset into subsets, as our algorithm run each sequence one by one.
-Foe each subset, you can run the scripts under hpc.
+Since our algorithm processes each sequence independenly, splitting the big dataset into subsets is recommended.
+For each subset, you can run our algorithm with the help of HPC.

-Below I show steps how to split an example data with 1000 sequences.
+Below I show steps how to split an example data with 1000 sequences and run the subsets simultaneously.

 ```
 cd query_data